 Oil Drops Again on China’s Covid Challenges, Higher Inventories

-(Bloomberg) -- Oil fell for a third day on a challenged Chinese demand outlook and after an industry report pointed to rising US inventories.
+(Bloomberg) -- Oil declined for a third day on a challenged Chinese demand outlook and after an industry report pointed to rising US inventories.

 Most Read from Bloomberg